U.S. flag

 Objectives:

-• Describe the clinical features of patients presenting with Waardenburg syndrome.
+• Identify the genetic basis, inheritance patterns, and hallmark clinical features of Waardenburg syndrome.

 Access free multiple choice questions on this topic.